-The participants manually ticked off a 1-page paper registration chart with 45 to 47 variables after every visit (see online supplementary file 1 for an English version of the GP registration chart)).
+In brief, participating clinicians were asked to register all visits regarding LBP on paper charts in anonymised format, including data on patient and management characteristics.
+The participants manually ticked off a onepage paper registration chart with 45-47 variables after every visit (see online supplemental file 1 for an English version of the GP registration chart).
 The number of variables varied between professions due to differences in treatment modalities, medication prescription and referral rights.
 Collected variables included clinician characteristics (profession, sex and years of experience), patient characteristics (age in years, sex, factors associated with poor prognosis and clinical findings) and visit number (defined as the number of visits the patient had had before in the current visit in this episode of LBP).
-Variables relating to poor prognosis and clinical findings were pre-defined, and their presence were indicated by the participant ticking off the variable on the paper chart.
+Variables relating to poor prognosis and clinical findings were predefined, and their presence were indicated by the participant ticking off the variable on the paper chart.
 To guide the participants in filling in the chart, they were provided with an overview of easy-to-read definitions of each variable, and the requested minimum and maximum number of ticks in each domain.
-Extracts of patient characteristics are presented in the results section, while full details are presented elsewhere (17).
-Before release, the registration charts were pilot tested by three to five clinicians from each of the three professions resulting in minor revisions.
-We followed the procedures of Audit Projekt Odense (APO) (18), which have previously been shown to be a viable method for extensive data collections in primary care.
-In brief, participating clinicians were asked to register all visits regarding LBP on paper charts in anonymised format, including data on patient and management characteristics.
+Extracts of patient characteristics are presented in the Results section, while full details are presented elsewhere.17 Before release, the registration charts were pilot tested by three to five clinicians from each of the three professions resulting in minor revisions.
+We followed the procedures of Audit Projekt Odense (APO),18 which have previously been shown to be a viable method for extensive data collections in primary care.

-The outcomes were particular elements of care selected from the Danish clinical practice guidelines for non-surgical management of recent onset LBP and lumbar radiculopathy (13) and common elements of care based on consensus in the multidisciplinary working group who discussed the registration charts before the study.
-The care elements were in the chart domain, Actions today, organised according to outcome category: information (information about LBP including prognosis), advice (advice on selfmanagement), exercise (exercise instructions, directional exercise or active exercise), manual therapy, acupuncture (acupuncture/dry needling), pain medication (NSAID, adjuvant (gabapentin/Lyrica/tricyclic antidepressants) or opioids), referrals (referrals to, or recommendations of, GPs, PTs, DCs or the secondary care Spine Centre), imaging (magnetic resonance imaging (MRI) and x-ray), discussion of lifestyle factors (PTs), and discussion of pain medication (DCs).
+The outcomes were particular elements of care selected from the Danish clinical practice guidelines for nonsurgical management of recent-onset LBP and lumbar radiculopathy13 and common elements of care based on consensus in the multidisciplinary working group who discussed the registration charts before the study.
+The care elements were in the chart domain, Actions today, organised according to outcome category: information (information about LBP including prognosis), advice (advice on self-management), exercise (exercise instructions, directional exercise or active exercise), manual therapy, acupuncture (acupuncture/dry needling), pain medication (non-steroidal anti-inflammatory drug (NSAID), adjuvant analgesics (gabapentin/Lyrica/tricyclic antidepressants) or opioids), referrals (referrals to, or recommendations of, GPs, PTs, DCs or the secondary care spine centre), imaging (MRI and X-ray), discussion of lifestyle factors (PTs) and discussion of pain medication (DCs).
 Information, advice and manual therapy were available for all professions.